-OregonASK is a collaboration of public and private organizations and community members which seek to address common-issues and concerns across all expanded learning areas- child care, recreation, education and youth development.
+OregonASK is a collaboration of public and private organizations and community members which seek to address common-issues and concerns across all expanded learning areas- child care, content specialists, recreation, education, and youth development.

 OUR VISION: All Oregon children, youth and families will have access to quality expanded learning opportunities within their communities.
 All services will enhance children’s positive development, and future opportunities while keeping them safe from harm.
 All programs, services and activities will be of high quality and contribute to strong communities and schools.

-WHAT WE DO: OregonASK supports creating more quality expanded learning opportunities through connecting partners, supporting policy change, and providing professional development.
+OregonASK supports creating more high-quality expanded learning opportunities through connecting partners, supporting policy change, and providing professional development.
 We provide training and resources to education and community organizations to equip them with structured, educational, and enrichment opportunities for students.
 These organizations provide services to students before school, after school, on weekends, during school breaks, and during summer vacation – any time the students are out of the regular school day.